rbanks54/rbanks54.github.io/_posts/2017-08-14-fixing-a-dell-trackpad.md

 All up, it took me about 15 minutes to shutdown the laptop, open it up, replace the battery, take some photos and put it all back together.
 The battery even came with a decent amount of charge!

 P.S.
 I should point out the usual things: if you do this yourself you will void your warranty (if any still remains).
-I'm not responsible for your results, and please remember to dispose of your battery in an environmentally friendly way (recycling centres, battery collection centres, etc.)
+I'm not responsible for your results, and please remember to dispose of your battery in an environmentally friendly way (recycling centres, battery collection centres, etc.)  [**update** _If you get your replacement battery from  Dell they'll want you to send the original battery back to them, so no recycling required_]

 Good luck.